apache/druid/docs/development/extensions-contrib/gce-extensions.md

 request to provision more workers.
 This is safe to be left to `1`
 - The `projectId` used to specify the name of the project in which the MIG resides
 - The `zoneName` used to identify in which zone of the worlds the MIG is
-- The `managedInstanceGroupName` used to specify the MIG cotaining the instances created or removed
+- The `managedInstanceGroupName` used to specify the MIG containing the instances created or removed

 Please refer to the Overlord Dynamic Configuration section in the main [documentation](../../configuration/index.md)